hackclub/hackclub/CONTRIBUTING.md

 ## Using GitHub Issues

-We use GitHub's built in issue tracker for nearly everything at hackEDU.
+We use GitHub's built in issue tracker for nearly everything at Hack Club.
 We recommend reading through https://guides.github.com/features/issues/ to get a good idea of how to use GitHub Issues.